>“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.

 It's good for everyone.
 Even the rich (since they will get a better society with improved infrastructures and more productive workers and informed citizens)

-wackOverflow | 13 minutes ago
+wackOverflow | a month ago

 Nah, that’s what the robots and AI they’re building is for.

-Hoodrow-Thrillson | 3 hours ago
+Hoodrow-Thrillson | a month ago

 People love portraying wealth taxes as a new idea that's never been tried.